 6. Simon Goe Scholarship

 Mr. Simon Goe, an IU alumnus, has businesses based in both the United States and China.
 He made a significant gift to fund this scholarship.
-Simon Goe Scholarship Awardees studying in China receive up to an additional $500.
+Simon Goe Scholarship Awardees studying in China who are Honors College students receive up to an additional $500.

 This award is made in memory of Mary's sons, Mike and Gabe.
 The Mary & Tom Martz Scholarship is an award offering up to an additional $1,000 with preference for students studying art in Paris, France.
 Mary and Tom Martz have fortified this important scholarship with additional gifts.